webclinic017/barbucket/docs/pages/download_quotes.rst

   $ barbucket quotes fetch --universe my_universe

---name             Name of the universe to download quotes for
+--universe             Name of the universe to download quotes for

 Restrictions
 ------------
 - Right now, only daily quotes are supported
-- Start-date will always be today
+- End-date will always be today
-- Duration will be 15 years or shorter, if latest existing quote is newer
+- Duration will be 15 years or shorter, if youngest existing quote is newer
 - IB is enforcing strict speedlimits, so downloading quotes on IB for many contracts will need some time.

 Configuration